Düsseldorf: The Ultimate Travel Guide To Düsseldorf, Germany

-Last month I was in Düsseldorf to experience Karneval courtesy of Air Berlin.
+Last month I was in Düsseldorf to experience Karnevalcourtesy of Air Berlin (RIP).
 While I was there, besides taking part in the celebrations, I managed to explore the city.
 Before I flew out I did some research about what I wanted to do and now with the trip behind me, I thought I would share the things I enjoyed.
-I know Düsseldorf doesn’t get a lot of love compared to other German cities, but I am now a fan and if you visit hopefully you will become one too.
+Düsseldorf doesn’t get a lot of love compared to other German cities, but I am now a fan.
+If you visit hopefully you will become one too.

 Things To Do